-Something else we did with our children was to make our own Resurrection Eggs to tell the wonderful story of Easter.
+Something else we did with our children was to make our own Easter Story Eggs to tell the wonderful story of Easter.

 This year we will be making and hiding a numbered set of Resurrection Eggs for our church's Easter egg hunt.
 With such a large group of children, I needed an interactive Resurrection Egg Easter story that would be Biblical, share the Gospel, keep the kid's attention, and incorporate the resurrection eggs!

 |Resurrection Eggs, Updated Edition

-A great idea is to use Resurrection eggs as a meaningful countdown to Easter!
+A great idea is to use Christian Easter eggs as a meaningful countdown to Easter!
 Number your eggs 1-12 and then find one each day leading up to Easter with the final egg being the empty one and have an Easter Sunday celebration - "He is risen!"
 This helps kids (and us!) begin early building our anticipation as we look for our Blessed Hope, and points us to continue to watch for His second coming!